deis/workflow/src/installing-workflow/configuring-object-storage.md

 ## [deis/controller](https://github.com/deis/controller)

-When the controller needs to launch a new buildpack application or scale one up, it uses a [replication controller](http://kubernetes.io/docs/user-guide/replication-controller/).
+When the controller needs to launch or scale a new buildpack application, it uses a [replication controller](http://kubernetes.io/docs/user-guide/replication-controller/).
 Since the slugrunner needs to download the slug to run, it needs the object storage location of the slug and the object storage credentials.

 ### Environment Variables